Explore albatross biology and their conservation with colorful art and engaging, informative text.

 Albatrosses spend 95% of their lives over the open ocean, but they need to be on land to nest.
 In this exhibit, Hawaii/California artist and author Caren Loebel-Fried tells the story of a nesting Laysan Albatross – one of the three albatross species found along the northern Pacific Coast.
-Loebel-Fried spent five weeks on Midway Atoll counting nesting albatrosses and researching for art she was commissioned to create for the US Fish and Wildlife Service.
+Loebel-Fried is one of the lucky few who has spent multiple weeks on Midway Atoll over the years, counting nesting albatrosses and researching for art she was commissioned to create for the US Fish and Wildlife Service.
 There, she fell in love with albatrosses, and hopes their story will bring people, especially children, closer to the natural world and want to help care for it.

 Fully researched and scientifically accurate, this exhibit explores albatross biology and their conservation, with engaging, informative text and colorful, visually stunning art images.

 Albatross: Life on the Wind and Sea is a traveling exhibition from the Seymour Marine Discovery Center, Caren Loebel-Fried, and Exhibit Envoy, and is based on the book A Perfect Day for an Albatross.